 The Ngāpuhi tribe was consolidating its heartland in the fertile area inland of the Bay of Islands.
 Its influence extended throughout the region – north and east to tribes in the outer Bay of Islands and Whangaruru, northwards into the Ōruru valley and around Mangōnui, and south to related tribes near Whāngārei.
-The population however remained much denser in the Bay of Islands and Hokianga than further south.
-Into this changing scene came Europeans, first arriving in 1769.
+The population remained much denser in the Bay of Islands and Hokianga than further south.
+Into this changing scene came Europeans, the first arriving in 1769.

 Northern Māori were some of the first in the country to encounter Europeans – explorers and their crew arriving in ships: